 Correct Malinois temperament can range from bold and friendly to reserved and aloof with strangers.
 It is important to recognize, however, that aloofness is very different from a fearful or aggressive temperament, which is always incorrect.

 Good temperament starts with good breeding.
 It is enhanced by a positive bond with the owner and by good socialization during the puppy period, including exposure to new locations, meeting people active in various activities, and walks on leash in familiar and unfamiliar locations.
 Snapping, growling, backing away or bolting with a “don’t touch me!” attitude is undesirable behavior in a Malinois.
 It should never be rewarded at any level in the show ring.

 Some Malinois puppies go through temporary emotional phases in their first year and may occasionally act silly, out-of-control, overly exuberant, fidgety or suspicious.
 A well-bred and well-socialized Malinois will quickly outgrow these behaviors and a judge should be forgiving of them in a puppy.
-However, an adult Malinois that shows fearful or aggressive behaviors is either badly bred, badly socialized, or, most likely, both.
-This is never acceptable temperament in a Malinois.
+Fearful or aggressive behavior in an adult Malinois is never acceptable.

 What kind of home is suitable for a Malinois?